ericholscher/django-testing-docs/fixtures.rst

 You'll notice that Django's Testcase has a section for the Test Client and URLConf configuration.
 We can safely skip those for the moment because they are geared towards testing views.
-The relevant sections for us at the moment are the Fixture loading and Assertions.
+The relevant sections for us at the moment are Fixture loading and Assertions.
 I recommend that you actually read the entire testing doc, it isn't that long, and is packed full of useful information.
-However, knowing about all of the Assertions that are available to you will make testing a little bit easier.
+However, knowing about all of the assertions that are available to you will make testing a little bit easier.